sapcc/maintenance-controller/README.md

 Check chains be build using boolean expression, e.g. ```transition && !(a || b)``` To attach a maintenance profile to a node, the label ```cloud.sap/maintenance-profile=NAME``` has to be assigned the desired profile name.
 If that label is not present on a node the controller will use the ```default``` profile, which does nothing at all.
-The default profile can be reconfigured if it is defined within the config file.
+The default profile can be reconfigured, if it is defined within the config file.
-Multiple profiles can be assigned to a single node be setting ```cloud.sap/maintenance-profile=NAME1--NAME2--NAME3--...```.
+Multiple profiles can be assigned to a single node by setting ```cloud.sap/maintenance-profile=NAME1--NAME2--NAME3--...```.
 The operational state can then be left by the checks configured in all listed profiles.
-Any progress for the maintenance-required and in-maintenance states can only made using the profile, which initial triggered the whole maintenance workflow.
+Any progress for the maintenance-required and in-maintenance states can only made using the profile, which initially triggered the whole maintenance workflow.
 That way specific maintenance workflows for different causes can be implemented.
 The controllers state is tracked with the ```cloud.sap/maintenance-state``` label and the ```cloud.sap/maintenance-data``` annotation.